ruandersMSFT/Compliance/compliance/regulatory/gdpr-dsr-Office365.md

 #### Soft-delete mailbox items

 You can use the Content Search Action functionality to soft-delete items that are returned by a Content Search.
-As previously explained, soft-deleted items are moved to the Recoverable Items folder in the mailbox.
+As previously explained, soft-deleted items are moved to the Recoverable Items folder in the mailbox while hard-deleted items are permanently deleted and cannot be recovered.

 Here's a quick overview of this process:

 1. Create and run a Content Search to find the items that you want to delete from the user mailbox.
 You may have to rerun the search to narrow that search results so that only the items that you want to delete are returned in the search results.
-2. Use the **New-ComplianceSearchAction** **-Purge** command in Office 365 PowerShell to soft-delete that are  returned by the Content Search that was created in the previous step.
+2. Use the **New-ComplianceSearchAction** **-Purge** **PurgeType** **SoftDelete** or **New-ComplianceSearchAction** **-Purge** **PurgeType** **HardDelete** command in Office 365 PowerShell to delete items that are returned by the Content Search that was created in the previous step.

 For detailed instructions, see [Search for and delete email messages in your organization](https://docs.microsoft.com/microsoft-365/compliance/search-for-and-delete-messages-in-your-organization).

-#### Hard-delete mailbox items

-If you have to hard-delete mailbox items in response to the DSR deletion request, you can use the **Search-Mailbox -DeleteContent** command in Exchange Online PowerShell.
-If you use this method, consider using Content Search to develop and refine a search query so that only the items that are to be deleted are returned in the search.
-Then you can use that query syntax when you run the **Search-Mailbox -DeleteContent** command.

-For detailed instructions, see [Search for and delete messages](https://technet.microsoft.com/library/ff459253(v=exchg.150).aspx).

 #### Hard-delete items in a mailbox on hold